CtrlZvi/zyf/README.md

 -   `build/`
 -   `public/build/`

+## Updating the database schema

+To update the database schema, first ensure that the new schema is recorded in a schema.ts file.
+Then run `npx drizzle-kit generate:sqlite`.
+Lastly, restart the Next.js server as migrations only run on cold start.

 ## Where does the name come from?

 I decided I wanted to spend a year focusing on my finance's and putting myself